 Railway trains operate every weekend—visit us to experience a day of family fun exploring the large grounds and riding the trains and trolleys that helped create the Southern California we know today.
 Check our Event Calendar for a list of special events, including steam train operations.

 Celebrating 60 Years in Perris

 Hours and Admission Prices

-The Museum grounds are open every day except Thanksgiving and Christmas!
-Normal Hours are from 9:00 AM to 5:00 PM.
+The Museum grounds Normal Business Hours are from 9:00 AM to 5:00 PM.
 The Visitor Center and Museum Store are open from 9:00 AM to 4:30 PM on weekdays, 9:00 AM to 4:45 PM on weekends.
 Trolleys and trains operate every weekend and many major holidays, 11:00 AM to 5:00 PM.
-Grounds & Visitor Center are open 9:00 AM to 12:00 PM on Christmas Eve and New Year’s Eve.